wp-plugins/wp-topbar/readme.txt

 Go to the Uninstall tab (or if are on a Multi Site install, you first need to login as a Super Admin then select the Uninstall from the TopBar Menu List) and then click the Uninstall button at the bottom of the page.
 You'll be sent to the WordPress Plugins page.
 Now deactivate and uninstall the Plugin

 == Upgrade Notice ==

+= 5.18 =

+Refactored the jQuery functions to make the code cleaner, animations work a bit smoother (for Close/Reopen Buttons) and eliminate unnecessary calls.
+Updated the Activation logic to perform upgrade check.
+Fixed a few defects and other code cleanup.

 = 5.17 =